litepresence/extinction-event/README.md

 Run microDEX
 -----------------------------------------------

+        source env/bin/activate

+    from the extinction-event folder will turn on your virtual environment

     in terminal navigate to the virtual environment folder containing microDEX.py

     commands: 'dir', 'cd ..', 'cd folder/folder' are helpful

         python3 microDEX.py

     enter account name from step 11